AnshuSharma111/EduForAll/README.md

-# EduForAll
+# **EduForAll**
-Repository to store the code for the project we made for the hack n win hackathon 2024

-EduForAll is the all in one solution for students in need of resources for their education.
-A free website that any onr can use to gain knowledge on any topic.
+EduForAll is the all-in-one solution for students in need of resources for their education.
+A website that any one can use to gain knowledge on any topic.

-Just search a topic and get:
+Just search for a topic you want to learn and get:
 1) Links to relevant websites
 2) PDF files
 3) Summarisation of the topic by AI tools
 4) Relevant Videos
 and much more

-Minimise distractions and focus on your studies using this.
+This is achieved via scraping the web for relevant resources.
+A few websites are scraped and their content is summarised using a LLM for the summary section.
+Relevant sites are obtained by using Selenium Google API.
+PDF files are obtained by using Project Gutenburg and relevant videos are embedded into the site from
+YouTube.

+---
-Created by:
+# Created by:

-Byte Bandits 2024
+Team at 24-hour Hackathon Hack-N-Win in CGC Jhanjeri in 2024.

-Members:
+Team Byte Bandit Members:
     a.
 Anshu Sharma
     b.
 Hardik Kumar
     c.
 Amitrajeet Konch